Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 [typora]: http://www.typora.io

-May become following content after export.
+May become the following content after export.

 [linke](http://www.typora.io)